 Let $X$ be a geometrically connected smooth projective variety over a field $K$.
 In \cite{nori1982fundamental} Nori introduces the notion of essentially finite bundles on $X$.
 Provided with a base point $x\in X(k)$, the category of essentially finite bundles is neutral Tannakian, and the resulting Tannakian group scheme $\pi_{1}^{EF}(X,x)$ classifies pointed finite torsors above $(X,x)$.
 By Tannakian duality there is an equivalence between the category of finite dimensional representations of $\pi_{1}^{EF}(X,x)$ and the category of essentially finite bundles.
 Now we further assume $K$ to be a number field and $X$ to be a curve.
 Here is a simple observation: essentially finite line bundles are torsion, so their isomorphism classes are in bijection with torsion $K$-rational points on the Jacobian variety of $X$, which are finite by Mordell-Weil theorem.
 In \cite{10.1215/S0012-7094-03-11723-8} C.Gasbarri asks for a non-abelian version of this observation: are there only finitely many isomorphism classes of representations $\pi_{1}^{EF}(X,x)\rightarrow \mathrm{GL}_{n}$ of given rank $n$?
 Equivalently, are there only finitely many isomorphism classes of essentially finite bundles of given rank $n$?
-C.Gasbarri provides two evidences towards his question: if $X$ has good reduction at a finite place $\mathfrak{p}$ over a prime $p$, there are only finitely many isomorphism classes of representations $\pi_{1}^{EF}(X,x)^{p'}\rightarrow \mathrm{GL}_{n}$, where $\pi_{1}^{EF}(X,x)^{p'}$ is the maximal prime-to-$p$ quotient of $\pi_{1}^{EF}(X,x)$.
+C.Gasbarri provides two evidences towards an affirmative answer: if $X$ has good reduction at a finite place $\mathfrak{p}$ over a prime $p$, there are only finitely many isomorphism classes of representations $\pi_{1}^{EF}(X,x)^{p'}\rightarrow \mathrm{GL}_{n}$, where $\pi_{1}^{EF}(X,x)^{p'}$ is the maximal prime-to-$p$ quotient of $\pi_{1}^{EF}(X,x)$.
 The proof is via specialization of prime-to-$p$ étale coverings as in \cite{grothendieck2003revetements} and the boundedness of essentially finite bundles as they are semistable of degree $0$.
 See Theorem 3.3 \cite{10.1215/S0012-7094-03-11723-8}; let $(\mathcal{X},x)$ be a pointed arithmetic surface over the ring of integers $\mathfrak{o}_{K}$ of $K$.
 C.Gasbarri defines a Nori fundamental group scheme $\pi_{1}^{EF}(\mathcal{X},x)$ over $\mathfrak{o}_{K}$, and he proves that there are only finitely many isomorphism classes of representations $\pi_{1}^{EF}(\mathcal{X},x)_{K}\rightarrow\mathrm{GL}_{n}$ from the generic fiber.